top of page

 • Write a clear problem statement

-• Summarize key research findings
+• Summarise key research findings

 • Outline proposed solution direction